Brasov City Guide: top things to do & places to visit

 Last but not least, Sighisoara Citadel is one of the must-see attractions in Romania and easily accessible from Brasov by car on a guided day trip or by train.

 South-East Transylvania was settled by Saxons (ethnic Germans) in the 14th century to defend against pagan invaders.
-Traces of Saxon rule and culture are everywhere in Transylvania, but are particularly visible in the villages between Brasov, Sighisoara and Sibiu.
+Traces of Saxon rule and culture are everywhere in Transylvania, but are particularly visible in the villages of the area between Brasov, Sighisoara and Sibiu.

 In my opinion, this is the most picturesque area in our country!

-- See rural life in traditional mountain villages near Brasov
+22. Discover rural life in traditional mountain villages

-South-West of Brasov at the base of Piatra Craiului Mountains - in my opinion the most picturesque area of our country - are several villages famous for their well-preserved authentic mountain lifestyle.
+South-West of Brasov at the base of Piatra Craiului Mountains - in my opinion the most picturesque area of our country - are several mountain villages near Brasov famous for their well-preserved authentic mountain lifestyle.

-At altitudes of over 800m, the villages of Magura, Pestera, Sirnea and Ciocanu are spread over hills and locals here live as they used to decades ago.
+At altitudes of over 800m, the villages of Magura, Pestera, Sirnea, and Ciocanu are spread over hills and locals here live as they used to decades ago.
 Mountain farming, friendly locals with an active yet simple life, and, crucially, peace and quiet.
-The old school values of a good life.
+The old school values of a good life in Transylvania countryside.

 if you come across shepherds roaming the hills it's polite to say hi or wave to them! however, beware of their dogs since they can be overprotective